-If you have additional needs due to disabilities such as sensory impairment or learning difficulties such as dyslexia, please talk to our Student Support Service about how we can help.
+If you have additional needs due to disabilities such as sensory impairment or learning difficulties such as dyslexia please talk to our Student Support Service about how we can help.

-You will experience a variety of assessment methods, but with a particular focus on coursework.
+You’ll experience a variety of assessment methods, but with a particular focus on coursework.
 We believe this enables you to best demonstrate your attainment of the learning objectives, and therefore enhances your performance, aiding your successful completion of your Master’s degree.

 Throughout your course, you will be given guidance on your work and constructive feedback to help you improve.
 This feedback will be on both your formative and summative assessments and can be discussed with your Academic Adviser and your module organiser.